B Bar H Ranch, California: Modern-day ranch

 In 1940, the Ranch was purchased by Jay Kasler for $42,000, and Kasler closed the Ranch to the public in 1950.
 In 1978, Lenore "Lee" High purchased the Ranch.
 Since that time, the Ranch's land has been divided into quarter-acre lots, which were sold and developed.

 In 1948, Mary Pickford, a Canadian-born American film actress and producer, built a 7-bedroom, 8-bathroom, and 6,050-square-foot estate on 2.12 acres at the B Bar H Ranch where she lived and then later sold.
 Pickford was one of the most powerful women who ever worked in Hollywood.

 In 1967, developers requested the B Bar H Ranch be made into a mobile home park.
 The request was denied by the Riverside County Board of Supervisors for the unincorporated area consisting of 550 lots.

 In 1972, Veterans of Foreign Wars (VFW) Post 1534 was founded by Joseph Lamar Stone and resides at 1 Clubhouse Drive on the south side of the B Bar H Ranch.
 The Post is housed inside the B Bar H Ranch's original guest area built in the early-to-mid 1900s.
 Mary Pickford donated the building to the VFW.
 It is one of the last VFW Posts in Southern California's Coachella Valley serving Riverside County Desert Cities.
 This includes and is not limited to Palm Springs, Cathedral City, Desert Hot Springs, La Quinta, Indio, Rancho Mirage, Palm Desert, Indian Wells, unincorporated County areas of Sky Valley, Desert Edge, B Bar H Ranch and other surrounding locations.
 There are approximately 35,000 veterans within the Coachella Valley.

 In 2005, Mark Bodon, a Palm Springs High School graduate, started a Company named Modern Living Spaces, aiming to build unique and sophisticated homes.
 By 2006, Mr. Bodon built 56 mid-century modern homes on the B Bar H Ranch land.
 He named the houses after cocktails: Manhattan, Cosmopolitan, Gibson, Brandy Alexander and Bellini.
-The Bellini was designed using the architectural specifications provided by architect Marshall Roath who on occasion visited a Bellini home to see the final work.
+The Bellini was designed using the architectural specifications provided by architect William Krisel who on occasion visited a Bellini home to see the final work.

 In 2020, Silver Rock Development, a local construction company co-founded by Ethan Mezrahi and Caroline Mezrahi, constructed 11 mid-century homes within the B Bar H Ranch community.
 These residences were meticulously designed by the acclaimed architectural firm, Bassenian Lagoni.
 This initiative not only breathed new life into B Bar H Ranch but also seamlessly enhanced the enduring charm of the historic community.
 The newly crafted homes showcased distinctive features, including soaring high ceilings, expansive clear story windows, and captivating angled roof lines.

 The original home went up for sale in August 2020.